 Delight in the Unseen: The Art of Noticing

-Blog adapted from Celia Lee’s presentation at a pecha kucha, Delight in the Unseen, hosted at Perkins and Will as part of the inaugural Design Week.
+By Celia Lee, adapted from a presentation at the Delight in the Unseen pecha kucha hosted by Perkins and Will as part of Calgary’s inaugural Design Week.

 I am very fond of the meme below.

 Looking at it always makes me reflect on what humans are capable of.
-The Mona Lisa, Versailles.
-For tens of thousands of years, we’ve been inspired by the beauty nature creates - its rainforests, its Great Plains.
+We invoke the sublime with gardens, architecture, art.
+We create beauty and belonging through everyday artisanship.
+Since the dawn of our time, we’ve had the privilege of having nature as a mentor - its rainforests, its Great Plains.

 Then we do things like… bestow McLeod Trail unto the next generation.